wenhaojiangsoc/wenhaojiangsoc.github.io/_pages/data.md

 {% include base_path %}

-I am an advocator of open social science.
-Therefore, you can find, replicate, and apply in your own research the data I used in my previous works.
+Whenever possible, I release the data I used in my previous research that are not publicly available.
+You may apply them in your own work with appropriate citations.

 ## The Cultural Devaluation of Feminized Work

 This project, currently under review ([preprint](osf.io/preprints/socarxiv/8q3ca)), uses three sources of textual data and trains the word embedding model by the *word2vec* algorithm.
 They include
 [Google Ngram and Books, Version 2](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) (126 billion words of **American English**),  [Corpus of Historical American English](https://www.english-corpora.org/coha/), and
 [Corpus of Contemporary American English](https://www.english-corpora.org/coca/) (1 billion words).
 Embeddings are released by decade from 1900.
-You may find the all embedding vectors and the replication package from the [site](https://github.com/wenhaojiangsoc/devaluation).
+You may find all embedding vectors and the replication package from the [site](https://github.com/wenhaojiangsoc/devaluation).